cmshipman/Randomizer/README.md

 Instead of continually re-writing a program to create different random generators, the Randomizer is a platform that allows any set of data to be inputted.
 The Randomizer is designed to be versatile and easy to use to ease the process of producing random data programs.

 Social Context
 • this program is meant to be a fun and easy way to brighten someones day

 • goal is to make it easy for users to make a funny program on their own

+• allows users to have an outlet for their creativity

+• creates a network for people who have similiar interests

+• ideally, the program will be very user friendly, making it available to a wide variety of people